Help Shape the Future of Medicine By Becoming a Body Donor

 Advancing the Science of Medicine with a Priceless, No Cost Option

 Everything we know about the human body comes from studying whole body donors.
 At MedCure, we connect you or your loved ones to the physicians, surgeons, and researchers who are continuing this vital work.
 Their discoveries and innovations help people live longer, make treatments less invasive, and create new ways to prevent illness or disease.

 We are constantly overwhelmed by the incredible generosity and selflessness of our donors.
 MedCure honors their gifts by covering, upon acceptance, all expenses related to the donation process.
-These costs include transportation from the place of passing, cremation, and a certified copy of the death certificate, as well as the return of cremated remains to the family or a scattering of the ashes at sea.
+These costs include transportation from the place of passing, cremation, and a certified copy of the death certificate, as well as the return of cremated remains to the family or placement of the ashes in an ossuary.
 By request, we can provide a family letter that shares more detailed information on how you or your loved one contributed to medical science.

 Connect with Us